Conicy/farmComm/README.md

 DISCLAIMER: While I have tested this sufficiently that I believe it works, it is not guaranteed to be fit for any purpose, and it may cause several people to dislike you.
 Actually, the abuse of this toolset could *really* get you in trouble.

-This was designed with process possibilities in mind such as 3D render farm slave node executables and/or services (hence the "farm" in this project's title, for "render farm,") or fractal flame ("electric sheep"-like image) renderers, and cryptocurrency miners.
-But it could be used to spawn/terminate essentially anything on user inactivity/activity.
+Useful for objectives like managing 3D render farm slave node tasks (please add another noun to that phrase, just for good measure!), fractal flame renderers, or cryptocurrency miners.
+However, it can be used to spawn and terminate essentially anything on user inactivity/activity.

-What is meant by processes spawned as "partly hidden" is that while they will run and function normally (other than any functionality which *requires* user interaction), their user interfaces do not appear (or in the case of console applications, the console host window does not appear).
-However, they will still ordinarily be detectable and visible in Windows Task Manager.
+What is meant by processes spawned as "partly hidden" is that while they run and function normally (other than any functionality which *requires* user interaction), their user interfaces do not appear--not anywhere.
+However, they will still be ordinarily detectable, for example they will be listed in the Windows Task Manager.

 =v0.9.7 INITIAL RELEASE 2013-07-31 TOO FREAKING EARLY IN THE MORNING=